November 26th, 2026

 Conclusion

-The National Day of Mourning is a poignant reminder of the historical trauma inflicted upon Native American communities.
-As we come together to commemorate this day, let us honor the lives lost and affected by the struggles and injustices faced by Native American communities.
-Let us work towards a future where Native American communities are valued, respected, and empowered to thrive.
+The National Day of Mourning is a profound reminder of the historical trauma inflicted upon Native American communities.
+As we gather to commemorate this day, let us honor the lives lost and acknowledge the ongoing struggles and injustices faced by these communities.
+Together, we can work towards a future where Native American communities are not only valued and respected but also empowered to flourish and contribute to a more equitable world.

 Timeline